JacobZhang058/cse15l-lab-reports/lab-report-4.md

 Results:
 ![Image](lab-report-4c.png)
 Explanation:
-Pressing ``<tab>`` autofills the commands with lab7 and test.sh, respectively.
+Pressing ``<tab>`` autofills the commands with "lab7" and "test.sh", respectively.
 These two commands will change my directory to the lab7 folder and run the specified bash script, respectively.

 ## Step 7